imagineLife/big-site/content/misc/a-web-first-path.md

 ## Server-Curious

+A server is a computer.
+Servers, in website and web application development, "serve" data for a browser & the data can be website pages, data, &/or other details...

 - **REST APIs**: Manage Data for the web through http methods & C.R.U.D (_create,read,update,delete_) operations
 - **Websockets**: Open Web-Traffic for bi-directional communication in a single connection, helpful for "real-time" data-transfer
-- **Containerizing Servers with Docker**: Change the root "knowledge" of a directory, isolate resources with cGroups, and mangage unique "subtrees" of processec in Linux - use Docker to do all this with an easier interface
+- **Containerizing Servers with Docker**: Change the root "knowledge" of a directory, isolate resources with cGroups, and manage unique "subtrees" of process in Linux - use Docker to do all this with an easier interface
 - **OS with Linux**: The CLI, text editors in the command line, file manipulation, streams, pipes, permissions, networking, package management, shell scripting, automation...
 - **Node**: Deep dive into JS on a server with streams, events, files, paths, scaling, process management, & more

 ## Data-Curious

+Data is the meat & bones of data-driven applications: e-commerce stores data might include all inventory.
+Weather apps data might include temperature readings.
+A trucking delivery system might store details about packages, drivers, & delivery stats.

 - **NoSql and MongoDB**: interact with js object (_document_) styled data persisted to disk
 - **Modeling the Data**: Data needs change and the shapes of data can change to suit consuming applications